iosgliath/rusty_sniffer/README.md

 Rusty sniffer is just that :

-A naive network packet sniffer and parser, using std and libc.
+A naive network packet listener and parser, using std and libc.

 For now:
   - Datalink: